Originally uploaded Nov 27, 2020

-I lived with students at Royal Thimphu College, a campus that must be up there with the most beautiful around.
-Waking up and opening the curtains to a 50m tall meditating golden Buddha perched a few kilometers away in the snow-capped Himalayas was a sight that inspired awe, fascination and a profound interdependence between me and the country I was lucky enough to inhabit.
-You can read more about Bhutan and my time there here.
+I lived with students at Royal Thimphu College, a campus that must be up there with the most beautiful in the world.
+Waking up and opening the curtains to a 50m tall meditating golden Buddha perched a few km away in the snow-capped Himalayas was a sight that inspired awe, fascination and a profound interdependence between me and the country I was lucky enough to inhabit.
+You can read more about Bhutan and my time in Thimphu here.

 Great Buddha Dordenma sits 54m tall looking over Thimphu valley.
 The Buddha houses over one hundred thousand smaller golden Buddha statues.

 Bhutan is the world’s only carbon negative country and I was there to find out why.
 Is it by function of the national Buddhist tradition?
 The synthesis of this ideology and Bhutan’s unique development models, institutions and policies?
 Or simply down to Bhutan’s fortunate hydroelectric capacity coupled with a scarcity-enforced low-impact lifestyle of Bhutanese people.

 The answer is not simple and took months of late night reading, meaningful conversations and fieldwork to (at least in part) uncover.

 First off, I’ll dig into some of the terms in the title: